Myths and Legends

 In the interest of sharing knowledge about some of these incredibly obscure mythological figures, descriptions will be presented of as many as can be managed.
 While there are likely too many to cover properly, I have expounded upon these deities thus far:

-Venerated before the dawn of recorded history, the gods and goddesses of Babylon were worshiped for thousands of years.
-Almost forgotten by mankind, the past actions of these deities reverberate through our world to this very day, shaping society in ways most would find surprising.
+Venerated before recorded history, the gods and goddesses of Mesopotamian were worshiped for thousands of years.
+Almost forgotten by mankind, the actions of these deities reverberate through our world to this very day, shaping society in ways most would find surprising.

 Nisaba: closely associated with the dawn of human civilization, Nisaba was originally a goddess of grain.
 As trade spread throughout Sumer and beyond, she became one with the concept of writing, each act of which serves as veneration of her!
 Availability: